shah-in-boots/notes/permanent/K23-overview.md

 ## Working Titles (in likelihood order)

+- Substrate and Ion Channel-Mediated Phenotypes of Paroxysmal Atrial Fibrillation
+- Autonomic-Mediation of Atrial Fibrillation Pathways
+- Drivers of Triggered Episodes of Paroxysaml Atrial Fibrillation
-- Substrate and ion channel-mediated phenotypes of paroxysmal atrial fibrillation
+- Substrate and Triggered Drivers of Paroxysmal Atrial Fibrillation Phenotypes
-- Autonomic-mediation of atrial fibrillation pathways
+- Substrated-Based Phenotypes of Paroxysmal Atrial Fibrillation

 ## Potential aims